Bass Strait Passenger Ships

 to some 27 knots for a crossing of 9 hours.

-pitch propellers through reduction gearboxes with a ration of 510 (engine revs per minute)
+powered through reduction gearboxes with a ratio of

 The main engines are Wartsila/New Sulzer